-С You may wis h to provide evidence e of your know ledge of the subject as you appropriately y des sign and deliver y our class sroom lesso ns.

-- D You may wish to provide evidence that demonstrates your ability to apply the appropriate pedagogy to facilitate classroom and/or small-group engagement between students and with you. - E You may wish to provide evidence that you develop and deliver relevant learning sequences and use diverse instructional strategies to engage all students. - 3.
-Teachers are responsible for managing and monitoring student learning
+- C You may wish to provide evidence of your knowledge of the subject as you appropriately design and deliver your classroom lessons. - D You may wish to provide evidence that demonstrates your ability to apply the appropriate pedagogy to facilitate classroom and/or small-group engagement between students and with you. - You may wish to provide evidence that you develop and deliver relevant learning sequences and use diverse instructional strategies to engage all students.

+3. Teachers are responsible for managing and monitoring student learning

-F You may wish to provide evidence of you r ability to foste er a supportive, stimulating, an d productive learning environment in which all students ar e encouraged to o participate.
+- F You may wish to provide evidence of your ability to foster a supportive, stimulating, and productive learning environment in which all students are encouraged to participate. - G You may wish to provide evidence of your ability to set worthwhile goals for student learning and connect instruction to those goals. - H You may wish to provide evidence that you are able to assess student progress, explain student performance, and make adjustments to instruction where needed.

-- G You may wish to provide evidence of your ability to set worthwhile goals for student learning and connect instruction to those goals. - H You may wish to provide evidence that you are able to assess student progress, explain student performance, and make adjustments to instruction where needed. - 4.
-Teachers think systematically about their practice and learn from experience - I You may wish to provide evidence that you are able to describe your own teaching practice and reflect on instructional decisions. - J You may wish to provide evidence of insight on your future instructional practices. - 5.
-Other - K You may wish to review the instructions to ensure you followed the directions for developing and submitting the entry.
+4. Teachers think systematically about their practice and learn from experience

+- I You may wish to provide evidence that you are able to describe your own teaching practice and reflect on instructional decisions. - You may wish to provide evidence of insight on your future instructional practices.

+K You may wish to review the instructions to ensure you followed the directions for developing and submitting the entry.